Genasys

 Genasys Inc. is based in San Diego, California.
-Its long-range acoustic device (LRAD) products are used for long-range acoustic hailing and mass notification.
-Its software-as-a-service products - Genasys Emergency Management (GEM) and Zonehaven - are used for emergency alerting, notifications, evacuations and repopulations.
-The company was previously named American Technology Corporation (ATC) until 2010 and as LRAD Corporation until 2019.
+Its long range acoustic device (LRAD) products are used for long-range acoustic hailing and mass notification.
+Its software-as-a-service product suite, the Genasys Protect Platform, that includes ACOUSTICS, ALERT, CONNECT (formerly Evertel), and EVAC (formerly Zonehaven), is used for emergency alerting, notifications, evacuations, secure collaboration, and repopulations.
+The company was previously named American Technology Corporation (ATC) until 2010 and LRAD Corporation until 2019.
 The company's stock trades on the NASDAQ Capital Market with the ticker symbol "GNSS".